hyperledger/besu-docs/docs/Tutorials/Quickstarts/Azure-Private-Network-Quickstart.md

     Where 80 is the port number for the Block Explorer and RPC connections.

-### I Want to Stop the Pantheon Network and Be Able to Resume It
+### I Want to Stop the Besu Network and Be Able to Resume It

 Connect to the VM using SSH as for [I want to keep the VM but remove the nodes network](#i-want-to-keep-the-vm-but-remove-the-nodes-network) but instead of running the remove script, run the stop script: